Managing and Leading People in International Contexts MGT5349

 5. Provide opportunities for critical appraisal of specific challenges to managing and leading professionals.

 6. Develop students' employability through honing thinking, decision-making and communication skills in the context of managing and leading people within organisations.

 By the end of this course students will be able to:

-2. Review, recognise and critically evaluate the significance of cutting edge research and controversies around HRM topics - e.g. reward value, satisfaction, commitment, motivation and engagement at work as regards managing and leading people.
+3. Review, recognise and critically evaluate theories and controversies around topics such as motivation, reward value, satisfaction, commitment, engagement and change management

-4. Analyse specific challenges and issues in managing and leading professionals and select context specific responses.
+5. Analyse specific challenges and issues in managing and leading professionals and demonstrate context specific responses

 Minimum Requirement for Award of Credits